gphat/omg/_posts/2019-04-17-practitioners-guide-to-system-dashboard-design-p4.md

 ![Example of guidance via time shifting](/assets/images/dash-p4-normal.png)
 <br>_Here's what normal looks like.
 This cyclical pattern seems ok!_

-Where a norm or expectation is violated, preemptively highlighting the information for the user so that their eye is drawn to the most important information (Few, 54)[^1].
+Since we know these limits and expectations we can go a step further and process the information for our user ahead of time.
+Where a norm or expectation is violated, we can preemptive highlighting the violation.
+Now the user is drawn to the most _important_ information (Few, 54)[^1].

 ![A highlighted SLO violation](/assets/images/dash-p4-highlight.png)
 <br>_We seem to be violating the SLO on this instant chart!_

+We've gone from an anonymous line on a chart to a situation with lots of context and clear guidance as to the state of the system.
+Our SLO is being violated!

 # Flagging Alerts or Other Bad State
 A common use of system dashboards is to diagnose failure, especially in automated monitoring.
 Our earlier control-rate context can be combined with data from the alerting system.
 When and how did this fire?